euranova/code_retreat/scaffolds/csharp/README.md

 Workflow when using this scaffold:
 1. Start the Docker container with the tools needed to build, run and test your solution (see below).
-2. Edit your code using you favorite editor.
+2. Edit your code using you favorite code editor.
-3. Run the unit tests inside the container using ``dotnet test``.
+3. Run the unit tests inside the container using ``dotnet test .\CodeRetreat.Tests\``.
+4. (optional) Run the application inside the container using ``dotnet run --project .\CodeRetreat.Console\``.

 ## Start the .NET CLI and .NET Core